jwarz/data-scientists-tools/introduction_to_r/readme.md

     ##       US   non-US
     ## 2226.279 2087.800

+Bellissimo!
+Head over to the next exercise to learn matrix subsetting.

 ## Selection of matrix elements

 Similar to vectors, you can use the square brackets `[ ]` to select one